ndy-s/wa-multi-agent-ops/README.md

 User messages are routed to the appropriate Agent by a Classifier Agent, which predicts intent.
 To save on costs, certain keywords can immediately send a message to the right Agent.
 Typing `api` routes to the API Agent, and typing `sql` routes to the SQL Agent.
 These keywords are configurable in the dashboard.

+#### Embeddings

+LLMs have context window limits.
+Instead of dumping every registry entry into the prompt, this system uses embeddings to retrieve only the most relevant information.

+Whenever a user sends a query:
+1. The message is embedded
+2. It is compared against vectors from registries such as API definitions, SQL schemas, predefined queries, and examples
+3. The system selects two to six of the most relevant items
+4. Those are added into the Agent prompt
+5. The LLM receives only the necessary context

+The number of retrieved items (top K) is configurable in the dashboard for each Agent.
+If you want stricter behavior, reduce K. If you want broader matching, increase K.

+#### Self-Correction

+Even with good registries, LLMs can still hallucinate, especially when generating structured output such as API parameters or SQL payloads.
+To prevent this, each Agent uses a validation and retry loop:
+1. The model generates structured output, for example `{ params: { ... } }`
+2. The system validates it against the registry
+3. If something is wrong (missing fields, wrong type, invalid value):
+   * The Agent sends a clear error message back to the model
+   * The model corrects itself using the feedback
+4. This retry process continues until:
+   * The output becomes valid, or
+   * The maximum attempts are reached

+This approach greatly increases accuracy.
+Even weaker free models like DeepSeek or Gemini Flash become more reliable when they are allowed to learn from their mistakes inside the loop.

+Incorrect or incomplete structured outputs never reach the API or database because the Agent catches them first.

 ### The Bot

 On top of the Agents sits the WhatsApp bot, which is the main entry point for users.
 I chose WhatsApp because it is the messaging app I use the most, both personally and for work.
 While the system could run on any messaging platform, WhatsApp was simply the most practical choice.